 St. Louis transplant Eric Brenner, a chef and community leader, has created an Italian joint with a sprawling, solid menu that fits special occasions as well as a random Tuesday after-work nosh.
 My go-to, the Butternut Tortellini has changed shape and is now Butternut Ravioli, but it still rocks my tastebuds with the creamy brown butter sauce with a hint of sage and a pistachio gremolata.
 And, of course, you can’t leave without breaking your diet with the appropriately named Gooey Buttercake.
 Along with the silky namesake of outstanding red gravy, there’s a lot of butter in the kitchen, being put to fine use. —W.E.

-Update: Read about Chef Eric Brenner’s story and leadership in the culinary scene in our profile article here.
+Read about Chef Eric Brenner’s story and leadership in the culinary scene in our profile article here.

 Dinner Entrees: $15-$30

-23 S Tejon St.
+23 S. Tejon St.

 redgravyco.com